IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-AppManager.rst

 Manage objects
 ---------------

-The service can know their required object, it should be define in the constructor with ``registerObject(key, access, autoConnect, optional)``:
+In order to specified the required objects for your service, you can define it in the constructor as follows :
+``registerObject(key, access, autoConnect, optional)``.

 .. code-block:: cpp